 - STEP 2).
 Combine dry ingredients.
 Sift flour, baking powder, baking soda and salt into the bowl with the lemony sugar and whisk it to blend evenly.
 Add the ground pistachios.

 - STEP 3).
 Combine wet ingredients.
-Whisk together eggs, melted butter, oil, yogurt, vanilla and milk in a medium bowl.
+Whisk together eggs, oil, yogurt, vanilla and milk in a medium bowl.

 - STEP 4).
 Add wet ingredients to dry ingredients.
 Make a well in the center of the dry ingredients and add the liquid mixture.
 Whisk gently to combine the ingredients until mostly combined.

 - STEP 6).
 Make the frosting.
 Beat soft cream cheese until smooth.
 Add 2 tablespoons of cream and beat until very smooth and there are no lumps.
 Then gradually add remaining cream and beat until it forms soft peaks.
-Gradually beat in sugar until it is thickened to a spreadable consistency, then mix in lemon juice and almond extract.
+Gradually beat in sugar until it is thickened to a spreadable consistency, then mix in lemon juice and vanilla extract.
+You can also add a drop or two of almond extract (it's delicious, but optional).
 Spread frosting over cooled cake and then top with crushed pistachios before serving.

 EXPERT BAKING TIPS FOR LEMON PISTACHIO CAKE